 Carl Brown is the iPOLL Acquisitions Manager.
 He has been with the Roper Center since 1999, and currently collects and prepares new polls for entry into the iPOLL system and selects poll questions for our daily Twitter and Facebook feeds.
 He previously worked on the JPoll system of Japanese poll questions and prepared Elmo Roper’s papers at the Dodd Center at the University of Connecticut.
 He has a BA in Modern European History and an MA in American History from the University of Connecticut.
 Email Carl.

-Gene Wang is an Applications Programmer at the Roper Center.
+Josh is an Applications Programmer for the Roper Center.
 He is responsible for designing and implementing software systems to support the goals and vision of the Center.
-Prior to Roper, Gene spent three years as a developer and technical lead at a software company in the retirement industry.
-He currently holds a BS in Mathematics and Computer Science from the University at Buffalo.
-Email Gene.

-Anna Arzrumtsyan is a Data Processor at the Roper Center.
-She works closely with the other members of the data team to process, maintain and share various datasets.
-Anna previously worked at the Center for Geographic Analysis at Harvard University on a variety of GIS projects.
-Anna has an MA in Library and Information Science from St. John’s University, and an MA in Geography (Geographic Information Science) from SUNY Albany.
-Email Anna.
+He previously worked on retirement software for a financial institution.
+He is a graduate of the Rochester Institute of Technology with a BS in computer science.
+Email Joshua.

-Kelsie Norek is a Data Processor at the Roper Center.
+Kelsie Norek is a Data Curator at the Roper Center.
 She works closely with the other members of the data team to process, maintain, and share various datasets.
 Kelsie currently holds an MA in Psychology from the University at Buffalo.
 Email Kelsie.

+Sarah Wolfe is a Data Curator at the Roper Center.
+She works closely with the other members of the data team to process, maintain, and share various datasets.
+She currently holds a BA in Psychology from SUNY New Paltz.
+Email Sarah.